Payakaraopeta: Demographics

-As of Census 2021 the town has a population of 182,878.
-Average Sex Ratio of the town is of 1038 against state average of 993.
-Population of Children with age of 0-6 is 2864 which is 10.61 % of total population of Payakaraopeta.
+As of Census 2011 the City has a population of 27,650.
+Average Sex Ratio of the City is of 1038 against state average of 993.
+Population of Children with age of 0-6 is 2864 which is 10.61% of total population of Payakaraopeta.
 Child Sex Ratio in Payakaraopeta is around 978 compared to Andhra Pradesh state average of 939.
-Literacy rate of the town is 76.81 % higher than state average of 67.02%.
+Literacy rate of the town is 76.81% higher than state average of 67.02%.

 Transport

-Payakaraopet town has an APSRTC bus station from where there are buses to Anakapalli, Visakhapatnam, Rajahmundry and Kakinada.It is located at a distance of 2km from Tuni.
-State runs APS RTC bus services from many cities in the State to this town.
+Payakaraopet City has an APSRTC bus station from where there are buses to Anakapalli, Narsipatnam, Visakhapatnam, Rajahmundry and Kakinada.It is located at a distance of 0 km from Tuni.
+State runs APS RTC bus services from many cities in the State to this City.
 Being next to Tuni railway station, you can go anywhere in the country from this railway station.

 Politics

 Assembly constituency

 Payakaraopeta is an assembly constituency in Andhra Pradesh.